“We believe in doing the right thing”

 We expect our people to work in accordance with our business values.
-Our policies and procedures seek to ensure our people have the appropriate rights to work and are employed in accordance with applicable legislation.
+Our HR policies and procedures ensure our people have the appropriate rights to work and are employed in accordance with applicable legislation.

 Provisions on human rights and modern slavery have been incorporated into our Corporate Responsibility Statement.

-Suppliers must commit to having policies and procedures in place that aim to safeguard against direct or indirect engagement in activities that would constitute an offence under the Modern Slavery Act 2015.
+Suppliers are expected to have policies and procedures in place that aim to safeguard against direct or indirect engagement in activities that would constitute an offence under the Modern Slavery Act 2015.

 “Speak up” culture

 We encourage those working on behalf of Drax Group to challenge unethical behaviour and promote a “speak up” culture.
-Concerns can be raised with line managers, the compliance team or a member of the Group Ethics and Business Conduct Committee.
+Concerns can be raised with line managers, the Business Ethics team or a member of the EBCC.

-An independently operated whistleblowing hotline is available, enabling internal stakeholders to raise concerns anonymously.
+An independently operated whistleblowing hotline is also available, enabling employees to raise concerns anonymously.
 Those expressing genuine concern will not be exposed to sanction by the company.
 We provide contact details for suppliers wishing to “speak up” in our Corporate Responsibility Statement and will strengthen this with the publication of our Group Code of Conduct in 2019.

 We take allegations of any type of unethical or illegal behaviour very seriously.
-Issues raised to the compliance team will be investigated and reported to the Group Ethics and Business Conduct Committee, which is chaired by our Chief Financial Officer.
+Issues raised to the Business Ethics team are investigated and reported to the EBCC.

 “We seek to work in partnership with others to strengthen our learning and approach”